Pune Warriors India: Jersey colours

-In their inaugural season, the team's jersey was black with tricolor stripes and silver accents on the either sides.
+In their inaugural season, the team's jersey was black with tricolor stripes and silver accents.
 The jersey also incorporated the attacking warrior logo in the top-left corner of the shirt.
 From the 2012 season onwards, the primary colour of the jersey was changed to turquoise blue.
 Adidas was the kit manufacturer for the first two seasons, but for the third season, T. K. Sportswear was the kit manufacturer.
 Indian online fashion clothing brand American Swan was the official lifestyle clothing partner for the team.

 Sponsors

-For their first two seasons, the main sponsor for the team was TVS Motors.
+For their first two seasons, the naming rights sponsor for the team was TVS Motors.
 TVS was replaced as the team's main sponsor for their final season by Sansui Electric, a Japanese consumer appliance manufacturer.
-The other sponsors were Lux Cozi, Nissan, UB Group, Linc Pens, Oakley Inc., YOU Broadband, Killer Jeans and Finolex Group.
-For the 3 seasons of Exide BMW is the main sponsor.
-BMW will be replaced by Brittania as the main sponsor.
-The other sponsors are Indigo Airlines, Seagrams, Jockey, Reynolds, Raymond Group, Fastrack, Airtel and Ashirwad Pipes.
+The other sponsors were Lux Cozi, Nissan, UB Group, Linc Pens, Oakley, YOU Broadband, Killer Jeans and Finolex Group.
+For the three seasons of Exide BMW was the main sponsor.
+BMW was be replaced by Brittania as the main sponsor.
+The other sponsors are IndiGo, Seagrams, Jockey, Reynolds, Raymond Group, Fastrack, Airtel and Ashirwad Pipes.